hashicorp/consul/README.md

 This should yield a `coredns` binary.

-Note that CoreDNS currently requires at least Go 1.9 to build.

 ## Examples

 When starting CoreDNS without any configuration, it loads the `whoami` middleware and starts